schwallergroup/lmkan/README.rst

 Run :bash:`pip install .`

-This command will trigger in-place compilation of the CUDA kernels, so you will need the ``nvcc`` compiler (CUDA toolkit).
+This command will trigger in-place compilation of the CUDA kernels, so you will need the ``nvcc`` compiler (CUDA toolkit) at hand.

 +++++++++++++
 Usage